Gadolinium Contrast Dye MRI Lawsuit for deposition disease poisoning

 New FDA Warning for Gadolinium

-The FDA has published a new MedWatch Alert on December 19, 2017.
+The FDA has published a new MedWatch Alert.
 Here is the actual warning:

 Gadolinium-based Contrast Agents (GBCAs): Drug Safety Communication – Retained in Body; New Class Warnings.